Last Updated: 13 January, 2026

 Bettors could wager on outcomes of either taste contests or eating competitions, all determined through judges’ panels or live counters.
 These bets could be adopted into existing sportsbooks or offered via mobile apps at culinary events like Pizza City Fest or Chicago Gourmet.

 Even if just 0.1% of Illinois’s $10B handle came from pizza-related novelty wagers, that amounts to $10 million in additional wagers annually.
-At a 15% tax rate, Illinois could collect $1.5 million in fresh tax revenue from one culturally relevant market.
+At the current tax rate, Illinois could collect $1.5 million in fresh tax revenue from one culturally relevant market.

 More importantly, these wagers would broaden the betting pool beyond traditional sports betting as they could attract foodies, tourists, and casual festival-goers.
 If Illinois continues to evolve its regulatory framework to incorporate cultural and entertainment-based markets, the state could unlock tens of millions in long-term taxable revenue.